sidvenu/MathJaxView/README.md

 The code of MathJaxView (a single small file) is well documented and anyone can easily understand it.
 Please view the [code]
 and try to understand it yourself.
 If you don't, please raise a issue with the **help wanted** label.
+Furthermore, I've created a module that tests out the features of this library, called [mathjaxtest].
+You can check it out for the library usage.

 ## Issues
 Please [report] any issues that you encountered, not limited to performance improvements and